-During the first quarter of Fiscal 2023, the Company granted 72,412 PRSUs with a three-year performance measurement and the criteria measured by the Company's aftermarket sales absorption.
-There were no PRSUs granted during the first quarter of Fiscal 2022.
+During the six months ended September 30, 2022, the Company granted 72,412 PRSUs with a three-year performance measurement and the criteria measured by the Company's aftermarket sales absorption.
+During the six months ended September 30, 2021, the Company granted 35,986 PRSUs with a three-year performance measurement period.
 The target PRSU awards for each participant, will be paid upon achievement of the target level of performance for cash flow from operations and aftermarket sale absorption, taking into account the applicable weighing for the individual metric.
 Achievement of a performance goal at the threshold level will result in a payment that is 50% of the target PRSU award.
 Achievement of a performance goal at the maximum level will result in a payment that is 150% of the target PRSU award.
 The Compensation Committee will use an interpolation table that weighs performance between levels for determining the portion of the Target PRSU that is earned.

-The weighted average per share grant date fair value of PRSUs granted during the first quarter of Fiscal 2023 was \$3.80.
-Based on the Company's assessment as of June 30, 2022, the Company will not meet the threshold of the performance measurements, and as a result, no compensation expense was recorded during the three months ended June 30, 2022 and 2021.
+The weighted average per share grant date fair value of PRSUs granted during the six months ended September 30, 2022 and 2021, was \$3.80 and \$8.39, respectively.
+Based on the Company's assessment as of September 30, 2022, the Company will not meet the threshold of the performance measurements, and as a result, no compensation expense was recorded during the six months ended September 30, 2022 and 2021.
 Compensation expense is recognized over the corresponding requisite service period and will be adjusted in subsequent reporting periods if the Company's assessment of the probable level of achievement of the performance goals change.
 The Company will continue to assess the likelihood of the PRSU threshold being met until the end of the applicable performance period.